TsukudaniVanish/cc/README.md

 ### main.c

-tokenizer and main function are written in this file.
+a tokenizer and a main function are written in this file.

 ### parse.c
-parser
+a parser function

 ### codegenerator.c
-generator function which convert abstract syntax tree into assembly code
+a generator function which convert an abstract syntax tree into  assembly codes

 ## coding policy

 #### memory management
-For simplicity, we will not manage memory in cc code.
+For simplicity, we will not manage memories in cc codes.
-We allocate memory to pointer but will not free memory　within  compiler life cycle.
+We allocate memories to pointers but will not free memories within the compiler life cycle.
 Don't use "free" before changing this policy.